Man looking at the views from Yosemite Point.

 For hikers, the park offers a variety of trails – ranging from easy strolls to strenuous treks – that lead to some of the most breathtaking falls in the country.

+If hiking isn’t an option, don’t worry!
 Many of Yosemite’s waterfalls can be admired from easily accessible viewpoints.

-3. Spring Scenery (wildflowers and wildlife)
+3. Yosemite’s spring scenery (wildflowers and wildlife)

 May is a magical time when Yosemite truly comes to life!